Right Arrow

 • Quality: Fewer defects from proper setup verification

-In some sectors, OEE results above 85% represent the gold standard (Source: Nexelem).
+In some sectors, achieving high OEE results represents the gold standard for operational efficiency.

 ROI calculation and cost savings

-The financial returns from video analytics-enhanced SMED implementation are compelling:
+The financial returns from video analytics-enhanced SMED implementation are considerable:

-• Productivity increased 18% with overtime costs dropping by 70% at AKR Components (Source: Spot AI)
+• Productivity increased 18% while overtime costs dropped by 70% at AKR Components (Source: Spot AI).

-• Labor cost savings alone can justify investment, with some companies achieving complete payback within one year (Source: Spot AI)
+• Labor cost savings alone can justify the investment, with some companies realizing a complete payback within one year (Source: Spot AI).

 Beyond direct savings, facilities report indirect benefits including: